Researchers complete first-ever detailed map of global coral

 The atlas also includes a coral bleaching monitor to check for corals that are stressed due to global warming and other factors.

-Asner said about a third of the world’s reefs had not previously been mapped in this kind of in-depth way, and many not at all.
+Asner said about three quarters of the world’s reefs had not previously been mapped in this kind of in-depth way, and many not at all.

 The project began in 2017 when Allen’s company, Vulcan Inc., was working with Ruth Gates, a Hawaii researcher whose idea of creating “ super coral ” for reef restoration was funded by the philanthropic foundation.

-Note: This story has been corrected to reflect that about three quarters of the world’s reefs had not previously been mapped in this kind of in-depth way, not one third.